jvalentine1/friend-finder/README.md

 ## How It Works

+#### Using The Page

 After visiting the landing page the user will have the option to click on the survey button.
 Once you have been routed to the survey page, you will be required to fill in designated fields.

 ![Page use gif](https://github.com/jvalentine1/friend-finder/blob/master/app/images/ff-page-use-gif.gif)

+#### Generating A Match

 Once the user has filled in all of the search fields, they will be required to click the submit button to generate results.
 Friend Finder will then review the answer submitted by the user, and compare them to the answers of existing friends stored in the friends.js folder.

 ![match find gif](https://github.com/jvalentine1/friend-finder/blob/master/app/images/ff-match-gif.gif)

+#### Matching Code

-Friend finder accomplishes the matching process by adding all of the scores taken in by the user together and then comparing them to an array of the total scores of existing friends.
+Friend Finder accomplishes the matching process by adding all of the scores taken in by the user together and then comparing them to an array of the total scores of existing friends.
 Whichever friend has the lowest difference in score will be the match generated.

 ```javascript
 function compareFriends(userData, storedData) {